marcomelloni/iot-microservice-architecture-production-line/mqtt-cloud-broker/README.md

 ### ⁠ topic # in 0 ⁠

-_Description_: This line defines the topics that the cloud broker subscribes to from the local broker. ⁠ # ⁠ is a wildcard that indicates all topics are included. ⁠ in 0 ⁠ specifies that messages received from the local broker on these topics will be processed with a Quality of Service (QoS) level of 0, meaning the message is sent at most once without any delivery guarantees.
+_Description_: This line defines the topics that the cloud broker subscribes to from the local broker. ⁠ # ⁠ is a wildcard that indicates all topics are included. ⁠ In 0 ⁠ specifies that messages received from the local broker on these topics will be processed with a Quality of Service (QoS) level of 0, meaning the message is sent at most once without any delivery guarantees.

 ### ⁠ topic # out 0 ⁠

 _Description_: This line defines the topics to which the cloud broker will publish messages to the local broker.
-Again, ⁠ # ⁠ indicates all topics. ⁠ out 0 ⁠ specifies that messages sent from the cloud broker will be published with QoS 0.
+Again, ⁠ # ⁠ indicates all topics. ⁠ Out 0 ⁠ specifies that messages sent from the cloud broker will be published with QoS 0.

 ### ⁠ bridge_attempt_unsubscribe false ⁠